userfront/guide/all/guide/auth/index.md

 Userfront automatically adds the refresh token to the browser.

 If you have enabled the `httpOnly` setting in live mode, you will not be able to view the refresh token in your browser.
+This is an additional security layer that prevents anyone from viewing or copying the refresh token.
 ::::
 :::::